Advice for farms and agriculture businesses in Level 4

 The disposal of dead stock on farms in New Zealand is regulated at the local government level.
 You should contact your local council in the first instance to find out what rules apply.
 They may also have put in place restrictions during Alert Level 4.

-If you are unable to deal with the carcass yourself you may be able to call in a support service to help deal with the animal on farm.
-You will have to ensure you follow health and safety measures by distancing yourself (at least 2 metres) from anyone coming onto your property and wiping down any surfaces they may come in contact with.
-Communication with support service operators should only occur via non-physical means e.g. phone or email.
+If you are unable to deal with the carcass yourself, you may be able to call in a support service to help deal with the animal on farm.
+You will have to ensure you follow health and safety measures by distancing yourself from anyone coming onto your property, wear a mask and wipe down any surfaces they may come in contact with.

 Feeding animals grazing away from property

-If you do leave your house to attend to your animals, take the necessary health measures, and comply with any region-specific travel measures.
-Travel in your private vehicle, with other members of your self-isolation group (or ‘social bubble’) only.
+If you do leave your house to attend to your animals, take the necessary health measures, travel in your private vehicle, with other members of your self-isolation group (or ‘social bubble’) only, and keep a keep a log of your travel for contact tracing purposes.

 Rural supply store feed for lifestylers/small block holders